xelatihy/yocto-gl/docs/yocto_gl.md

 similar to other single file libraries:
-1. vertex indices are unique, as in OpenGL and al standard indexed triangle meshes data structures, and not OBJ triplets; YOCTO_OBJ ensures that no vertex dusplication happens thought for same triplets
+1. vertex indices are unique, as in OpenGL and al standard indexed triangle meshes data structures, and not OBJ triplets; YOCTO_OBJ ensures that no vertex duplication happens thought for same triplets
 2. we split shapes on changes to groups and materials, instead of keeping per-face group/material data; this makes the data usable right away in a GPU viewer; this is not a major limitation if we accept the previous